Payment of Wages: District of Columbia

 - Employers in the District of Columbia may pay wages in cash, by check or by direct deposit to an employee's checking or savings account.
 See Wage Payment Methods.

 - Nonexempt employees must be paid at least twice a month, on regular paydays designated in advance.
 Exempt employees must be paid at least once per month.
 See Pay Frequency.

 - With an employee's consent, an employer is permitted to make various deductions from an employee's pay.
 See Permitted and Prohibited Wage Deductions.

 - Employees may file wage claims with the Department of Employment Services, Office of Wage-Hour, or in civil court.
 See Wage Disputes.

-- The Tipped Wage Workers Fairness Amendment Act of 2018 requires employers of tipped employees (except hotels) to use a third-party payroll provider to prepare their payroll.
+- Employers of tipped employees (except hotels) are required to use a third-party payroll provider to prepare their payroll.
 Third-party payroll providers and hotel employers of tipped employees must submit quarterly reports online and certify that each employee has been paid at least the minimum wage, including tips.
 Tip information must be included on pay statements.
 Covered employers must provide certain employee trainings.
-See Tipped Wage Workers Fairness Amendment Act of 2018.
+See Tipped Wage Workers.